 Mother and Father couldn't understand what made France so special or why on earth I'd put my career on hold for a Provencal sabbatical, so eventually came to see for themselves.
 I was determined to make sure everything was picture perfect.

 Tangent!
 Looking to help modify the design of my existing page.
-Reactions on the modern style at http://torontomortgagehouse.ca?
-Unquestionably a staggering Toronto based mortgage service that cares if ever desired within the Ontario areas.
+Reactions on the modern style at https://nwmaids.com?
+Unquestionably a delightful cleaning service in Seattle if ever desired within the Nova Scotia areas.
 Value a comment.
 Appreciate it!

 So excited about their arrival, I forgot to tell Father to double duck his head upon entering the macaron-scaled house with it's 5foot high doors.
 BANG!
 Servants of yesteryear must have all been shorties.
 Being 64 tall, Father looked like a giant extra on the Hobbit set.
 Walk to the bedroom BANG!
 Back into the loungeBANG!
 Father was not loving France and this just after 3 hours on French soil.